openzipkin/brave/instrumentation/http/README.md

 ## Http Route
-The http route is an expression such as `/items/:itemId` representing an application endpoint. `HttpAdapter.route()` parses this from a response, returning the route that matched the request, empty if no route matched, or null if routes aren't supported.
+The http route is an expression such as `/items/:itemId` representing an application endpoint.
+Implement `HttpServerResponse.route()` to return the route that matched the request, empty if no route matched, or null if routes aren't supported.
 This value is either used to create a tag "http.route" or as an input to a span naming function.

 ### Http route cardinality
 The http route groups similar requests together, so results in limited